-This post will talk through some of the differences in these two products, and factors to consider if you’re evaluating a sensor purchase.
+And, to assist you even more, this post will talk through some of the differences in these two products, as well as factors to consider if you’re evaluating a sensor purchase.

-NDVI and NDRE are both straightforward to measure and compute and are both relatively well-known.
-Lots of other mechanisms for combining band data and using other bands, such as visual blue or visual green, exist.
-Among other things, many of these other products attempt to address some of the same shortcomings we’ll talk about in this post.
+NDVI and NDRE are both straightforward to measure and compute, and are both relatively well-known – but they’re not the only options.
+In fact, some of the other mechanisms for combining band data and using other bands, such as visual blue or visual green, exist, and some of those products are an attempt to address some of the same shortcomings we’ll talk about in this post.
 We build sensors for those too, and we’d like to acknowledge that all of these solutions exist, and we do support users who are generating these products and attempting to discover new ones.
-This post, however, is focused on the factors that differentiate NDVI from NDRE.
+This post, however, is specifically focused on the factors that differentiate NDVI from NDRE.

 NDVI Is More Common